mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 ## Prompt after install

-As part of your extension’s onboarding flow, include information about your privacy policy and data collection, and seek any necessary user consents.
-Any privacy information and settings should be clear and unmissable, separating these details from general information about your extension can help.
+As part of your extension’s onboarding flow, include information about your privacy policy and data collection and seek any necessary user consent.
+Any privacy information and settings should be clear and unmissable.
+Separating these details from general information about your extension can help.
+Using a new tab in the focused window is recommended.

 For more information on how to implement a post-install page or dialog, see [Best practices for onboarding, upboarding, and offboarding users](/documentation/develop/onboard-upboard-offboard-users/).

 As mentioned in the [Add-on policies](/documentation/publish/add-on-policies/), if your extension collects user data in association with features that run in the background, such as ad blocking, you need to make sure the data collection is not activated until you have obtained user consent.

+If an update to your extension collects new personally identifying information, existing users must consent to the new data collection (opt-in) when your extension updates.

 We have talked about how you could let users opt-out of collecting technical and interaction data but must have users opt-in to collecting personally identifying information.
 Before you design your extension features around your consent requests, it is important to understand how these options affect your design.

 Where you provide the user with an opt-in option, the related feature **must be turned off by default** and only turned on once the user has actively agreed to use that feature.

-Where you provide the user with an opt-out, option the related features **can be turned on by default** but **must be turned off if the user indicates** they want to opt-out.
+Where you provide the user with an opt-out option, the related features **can be turned on by default** but **must be turned off if the user indicates** they want to opt-out.

+If your extension doesn't work without collecting user data, provide an option in the data collection consent to uninstall it if your users don't consent to the data collection.
+The [`management.uninstallSelf()`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/management/uninstallSelf) API can be used to uninstall your extension.
+Name the consent decline button appropriately, such as "Decline and uninstall".

 {% endcapture %}
 {% include modules/one-column.liquid,